During the term

 If a student requests accommodation for an absence due to illness or an extenuating circumstance, the student needs to either self-declare or complete the form through the Absence System (formerly VIF system).

-There are four types of absences which entitle students to academic considerations.
+There are four types of absences which entitle students to academic considerations

 Short term (2 day) self-declared absences: undergraduate students are entitled to one two-day absence per term during the formal lecture period only.
 If students need academic considerations for tests or other assessments due during this period, they must contact you within 24 hours of declaring the absence.
 Students declare short-term absences via Quest.
 Students requesting extensions for personal reasons should be directed to this absence.

 Covid self-declared absences: for students with symptoms of Covid-19, one absence up to ten days is available per term, including the examination period.
 Students can only use this for known or suspected Covid; all other illnesses requiring considerations must be documented.
 Students need to contact you for academic consideration as soon as possible.
 It is possible for a student to declare for fewer than 10 days, and then extend the absence if symptoms have not improved during the shorter absence.
-While this absence is available for Fall 2024, it will be discontinued at some point in the future.
+While this absence is available for Winter 2025, it will be discontinued at some point in the future.

 Documented absences, including Verification of Illness: for illnesses other than Covid which require consideration, as well as other documented circumstances (e.g. funerals).
 Students submit documentation to absence.uwaterloo.ca, and absences are approved/denied on a case by case basis.
 Documented absences can occur during both the lecture and exam period, and there is no formal limit on the number of days a student can miss.
 If a student misses enough time that you are concerned that they cannot feasibly achieve the learning outcomes, please contact the associate dean, undergraduate studies.
 Students should not submit documentation to course instructors, please do not accept this.
 Students need to contact instructors for academic considerations as soon as feasible under their individual circumstances.